rtmigo/dmk_py/README.md

 2) **Scrypt** (CPU/Memory cost = 2^17) computes 256-bit **private key** from
    salted (1) codename.

 3) **ChaCha20** encrypts the block data using the private key (2) and a newly generated 96-bit **nonce**.

 4) **CRC-32** checksum verify the integrity of the decoded data.
 This checksum is located inside the encrypted stream.
-If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce (3) values
+If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce (3) values.

+   This verification occurs when we have already double-checked the correctness of the private key (2).
+Therefore, it is really only a self-test to see if the data is decoded as expected.

-5)  Еach block receives a unique 352-bit **fingerprint** consisting of 96-bit **nonce** and 256-bit **Blake2s** **hash**, derived from nonce (5) +
+5) Еach block receives a unique 352-bit **fingerprint** consisting of 96-bit **nonce** and 256-bit **Blake2s** **hash**, derived from nonce (5) + private
-    private key (2).
+   key (2).

    This huge fingerprint allows us to identify blocks associated with a specific codename.
 With the private key (2) available, we can recreate the same fingerprint (5) using the known nonce (5).
 Without the private key, we have no idea what the hash (5) was derived from.